-As the holiday season ends, thousands of households across Australia will begin to wonder if they should switch to solar.
+As we come into Summer, hundreds of households across the Sunshine Coast will begin to wonder if they should switch to solar power.

-There are many factors that come into play when making this decision:
+There are many factors that come into play when making the switch to solar energy:

-- plus many other financial, environmental and personal reasons that might apply.
+- plus many other financial, environmental and personal reasons that may apply.

-While these households are usually very keen to make the change to solar, as soon as they see a quote that is higher than they expected, they decide they can’t justify the costs involved.
+While these households are usually very keen to make the change to solar, as soon as they see a quote that is higher than expected, many decide they can’t justify the costs involved.

-This is largely due to misinformation in the industry.
-Mid-sized quality systems can cost between $7K – $10K, but cheap solar manufacturers might advertise their low quality systems for $3K – $4K which excites potential buyers.
+Mid-sized quality systems can cost between $7K – $10K (Cheap Solar – A Cautionary Tale, 2017), but cheap solar manufacturers might advertise their low quality systems for $3K – $4K which excites potential buyers.

-Some will give up after this initial step while others will find another installer offering cheaper panels from a brand they’ve never heard of or that has no reviews online.
-This is where things start to get tricky.
+Some consumers will give up after this initial quotation step, while others will find another installer offering cheaper panels from a brand they’ve never heard of or has no legitimate reviews online.
+This is where things for the consumer start to get tricky.

 Cheap solar panels could end up costing you more in the long run, and here’s why.